hscrocha/BodyBandGradle/README.md

 # BodyBand

 BodyBand is a [Java](https://www.linuxuprising.com/2019/06/new-oracle-java-11-installer-for-ubuntu.html) and SQL based workout recorder.
 This particular repo is built with Gradle.
 The original repo (pre-Gradle) is [here](https://github.com/jfspps/BodyBand).
+Instructions to install Gradle 6 were followed [here](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/how-to-install-gradle-on-ubuntu-18-04-16-04-linux-mint-19-debian-9.html).

 ## Running BodyBand.jar from the command line ##